 Storing the Extras

-Yes, these freeze well!
+Yes, this mini apple pie recipe freezes well!
 First, cool them down to room temperature, and then place them on a plate or cookie sheet and stick them in the freezer.
 Once they’re frozen solid, arrange them in an airtight container.
 If you need to stack them on top of each other, place a sheet of parchment or wax paper between the layers so they don’t get stuck to each other.
 Freeze for 3 months.

 Thaw in the fridge before serving.
 You could also take them out of the freezer and put them directly in a 350°F oven for 10 – 15 minutes, if you’d rather serve warm apple pie cookie cups.